bmilioli/qrcode-profile-backend/README.md

 For the frotend git repository go to: https://github.com/bmilioli/qrcode-profile-frontend

 This is the API Rest for generate QRCode profiles
-This applications was made by Bruno Milioli for an aplicattion to a job interview in buzzvel
+This applications was made by Bruno Milioli for test proposes.

 ## Deploys